 Like approximate enumeration, subitizing is observed in adults.
 W.S.
 Jevons (1871) found that humans are remarkably accurate at enumerating collections of 1-4 beans quickly tossed into a pan.
-More recently, researchers have confirmed these results, finding that humans spontaneously enumerate sets of ≤ 4 attended items quickly (40-100ms/item) and accurately, even when prevented from counting, while the enumeration of larger collections, outside this "subitizing" range, is slow (250-350ms/item) and error prone (Trick & Pylyshyn 1994).
-What's important is that, once again, analogous abilities are found in young infants - although, here, the set size limit is smaller (~ 3 rather than ~ 4 -) and there is debate as to whether this involves infants explicitly representing numerical quantities (Margolis 2020).2 items.
-A follow up study even found that they are at chance discriminating one item from four items (Feigenson & Carey 2005).
+More recently, researchers have confirmed these results, finding that humans spontaneously enumerate sets of $\leq 4$ attended items quickly (40-100ms/item) and accurately, even when prevented from counting, while the enumeration of larger collections, outside this "subitizing" range, is slow (250-350ms/item) and error prone (Trick & Pylyshyn 1994).
+What's important here is that, yet again, analogous abilities are found in human infants - although, here, the set size limit is smaller (~3 rather than ~4) and, to reiterate, there is debate as to whether this involves infants explicitly representing numerical quantities (Feigenson et al. 2004; Margolis 2020).

+Consider Feigenson et al. (2002).
+In this study, researchers found that 10-month-old infants would readily distinguish one item from two items, and two items from three items, but were at chance discriminating three items from four items, two items from four items, or three items from six items.
+A follow up study even found that they were at chance discriminating one item from four items (Feigenson & Carey 2005).
 So, while ten-month-olds reliably chose an opaque bucket into which two crackers had been sequentially placed over an opaque bucket containing one cracker, and an opaque bucket into which three crackers had been sequentially placed over an opaque bucket containing two crackers, they were at chance choosing between an opaque bucket containing six crackers and an opaque bucket containing three crackers or an opaque bucket containing four crackers and an opaque bucket containing just one.
-Bracketing the fact that infants reliably chose buckets with four crackers over empty buckets, it was as if 10month-olds completely lost track of the quantities involved whenever one or both was larger than three.
+Bracketing the fact that infants reliably chose buckets with four crackers over empty buckets, it was as if the 10month-olds completely lost track of the quantities involved whenever one or both was larger than three.